-“The patient knows that things have been acted on straight away.
-I can say “I have taken some pictures and now everybody who needs to see this picture can see what is going on so they will be able to make a decision quicker.”
+‘This is such a beneficial service as the patient knows their condition has been acted on immediately.
+I can say, “I have taken some pictures, and now everybody who needs to see this picture can see what is going on to make a quicker decision”.

-“Some of the patients that we see, if they have got a foot wound, what you would normally do is you would describe it.
-But, a picture just tells the story so much quicker.
-If I had a patient who had no foot pulses who I thought needed urgent intervention, an expert could look at that picture, say that it looks ischemic and could advise on what to do.”
+‘Some of the patients I see have a foot wound, and usually, I would have to describe the wound.
+But a photo tells the story so much quicker.
+If I had a patient with no foot pulses whom I thought needed urgent intervention, an expert could look at the picture, say “it looks ischaemic,” and advise on the next steps.’

-“A patient was in the podiatry clinic in the community.
-They were just having a review but were found to have deteriorated significantly.
-The podiatrist was able to upload some photographs and do a quick history.”
+‘A patient attended the podiatry clinic in the community for a review but was found to have deteriorated significantly.
+The podiatrist securely uploaded clinical photographs with the patient’s consent and added a brief history.